 The MRA was dropped as a plotline when Chris Claremont left the X-books, but its effects continued to resonate, leading to the assassination of Senator Kelly by Mystique and later in some ways influencing Civil War and Civil War II.

-The Terrigen Bomb6 of 12The scourge of the Terrigen Mists is a relatively new tragedy to befall mutantkind, surfacing only in the “All-New, All-Different” Marvel Universe, but it’s already the driving force against the current era of X-Men comic books and into the prequel event Death of X.
+The Terrigen Bomb6 of 12The scourge of the Terrigen Mists is a relatively new tragedy to befall mutantkind, surfacing only in the “All-New, All-Different” Marvel Universe.
+But until recently, it was the driving force of the current era of X-Men comic books until the onset of "ResurrXion."

 The Terrigen Mists are, of course, the strange substance that empowers Inhumans.
 When they were released into the Earth’s atmosphere at the end of Infinity, they had some unexpected consequences on mutants – they sterilize the X-Gene in nascent mutants, and cause a strange plague called “M-Pox.”